jss367/jss367.github.io/_posts/2018-10-12-vscode-tips.md

 ## Terminal

 There is a built-in terminal in VSCode.
-You can pull it up with `control + '&#96;'`, on either mac or windows.
-You can also pull it up from dragging up from the bottom of the screen.
+You can pull it up by dragging up from the bottom of the screen.

 ## Debugging